-Music is important in the rounded development of children and supports far-reaching learning skills that aid all school subjects.
+Music is important in the rounded development of children and supports far-reaching learning skills that aid all other school subjects.
 Music expresses emotions, moods, settings and stories.
 At Greswold we want to foster a love of music and singing.
-Every child will experience a wide range of styles and traditions of music through singing, listening and appraising in Music Assemblies, developing the ability to explain what they like and why and acquiring knowledge of influential people in music.
-Music is promoted through school productions, music lessons and competitions and school band and choir.
-Children will learn to play and perform, read and create their own music.
-Throughout their time at Greswold, the children will focus on key musical skills of rhythm, beat and pitch in conjunction with dynamics, duration and tempo.
+Every child will experience a wide range of styles and traditions of music through singing, listening and appraising in music assemblies.
+World Music and Community and World events are included in Music Appreciation as they arise, e.g. Football World Cup countries, Black History Month, etc. Children will develop the ability to explain what they like and why and acquire knowledge of influential people in music, both historical and current.
+Music is promoted through school productions, class music lessons and extra-curricular opportunities following children's interests.
+Children will learn to play, perform, read and create music.
+Throughout their time at Greswold, the children will focus on the key musical skills of rhythm, beat and pitch in conjunction with dynamics, duration and tempo.

 Children explore and develop a love of music through singing, sharing nursery rhymes and dancing.
 They are encouraged to use instruments, music, role-play and small world play both inside and out, to express themselves and their experiences which are readily available in the environment.
 They learn to listen to sounds in their environment and made by instruments, especially in Nursery where they follow Phase 1 of Phonics Letters and Sounds.
 Children are taught rhythms, rhymes and changing sounds not only with instruments but using body percussion too.
 The children are encouraged to respond to music and the sounds they hear through enjoyment and experimentation.
 Both Nursery and Reception produce a Christmas nativity where they get the opportunity to demonstrate the skills they have learnt so far and perform to a live audience.
 Reception also go to weekly assemblies where they learn songs that are sung throughout the school.